egpavelka/playset/README.md

-# PLAYSET
+# PLAYSETTE

-This is a test run of PLAYSET, a sort of social network for music discovery.
+This is a test run of PLAYSETTE, a sort of social network for music discovery.